FACTBOX-Who will get rich from Twitter's IPO?

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

+SAN FRANCISCO Oct 25 Twitter IPO-TWTR.N is preparing to sell 70 million shares to the public in an IPO that will value the company at about $11 billion.

-Oct 3 Just about everyone in Silicon Valley has dreamed of striking it rich with a well-timed investment.
-Analysts estimate that when Twitter debuts on public markets, its valuation will hit around $10 billion.
-Here is a list of the number of shares owned by some of the people and investment firms that will benefit the most from Twitter's initial public offering:
+Below is a list of the number of shares owned by some of the people and investment firms that will benefit most from the offering:

 Executive officers and directors:

-Evan Williams 56,909,847 shares, or 12 percent.
-Williams was Twitter's CEO until 2010, when current CEO Dick Costolo took the helm.
-He is now working on a publishing platform, Medium, which is dedicated to long-form content.
+Evan Williams, 56,909,847 shares, or 12 percent.
+Williams was Twitter's chief executive until 2010, when current CEO Dick Costolo took the helm.
+He is now working on a publishing platform, Medium, dedicated to long-form content.
+Williams will have a 10.4 percent stake after selling shares in the IPO, according to the company's most recent prospectus.

-Benchmark 31,568,740 shares, or 6.7 percent.
-Venture firm Benchmark started investing in Twitter in 2009 when it was valued in the $200 million-$250 million range.
-This stake includes shares owned by partner Peter Fenton, who led the firm's investment in consumer-Internet play Yelp, holds a board seat at Twitter.

-Jack Dorsey 23,411,350 shares, or 4.9 percent.
+Jack Dorsey, 23,453,017 shares, or 4.9 percent.
 Dorsey co-founded Twitter and still serves as its chairman.
 In 2009, he founded payments service Square and serves as its CEO.
+Dorsey will have a 4.3 percent stake after the IPO.

-Dick Costolo 7,589,608 shares, or 1.6 percent.
-A onetime improvisational comedian, Costolo took the helm of Twitter in 2010.
-He joined Twitter as COO the year before, after he and co-founders sold their web feed management provider FeedBurner to Google in 2007.
+Dick Costolo, 7,675,239 shares, or 1.6 percent.
+The onetime improvisational comedian took the helm of Twitter in 2010.
+He joined Twitter as chief operating officer the year before, after he and co-founders sold their web feed management provider FeedBurner to Google Inc in 2007.
+Costolo will have a 1.4 percent stake after the offering.

 The following groups own at least 5 percent:

-Rizvi Traverse Management.
+Rizvi Traverse Management and affiliates, 85,171,093 shares, or 17.9 percent.
 A closely held private-equity fund based in Michigan, Rizvi has made a name for itself by buying stakes in entertainment companies such as Playboy and movie producer Summit Entertainment.
 Last year, it led a $200 million funding round in Jack Dorsey's payments company, Square.

-Spark Capital.
+The group will have a 15.6 percent stake in Twitter after the IPO.

+Spark Capital and affiliates, 32,414,224 shares, or 6.8 percent.
 Venture firm Spark started investing in Twitter in 2008.
 For a time, Spark partner Bijan Sabet served on Twitter's board.
+The group will have a 6 percent stake after the IPO.

-Union Square Ventures.
+Union Square Ventures and affiliates, 27,838,992 shares, or 5.9 percent.
 Venture firm Union Square started investing in Twitter in 2008.
 For a time, USV partner Fred Wilson served on Twitter's board.

-DST Global.
+The group will have a 5.1 percent stake after the sale.

+DST Global and affiliates, 23,744,745 shares, or 5 percent.
 The investment firm founded by Russian billionaire Yuri Milner led a $400 million investment in Twitter in 2011.
 At the time, Twitter was valued at around $8 billion.
-(Editing by Bob Burgdorfer)
+The group will have a 4.4 percent stake after the IPO.

+Current value of stake: $403.7 million to $474.9 million (Reporting by Alexei Oreskovic; Editing by Joseph Radford and Tim Dobbyn)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan